tumpio/requestcontrol/_locales/en/manual.md

     {parameter}

-Access a named pattern of the original request.
+Access a named parameter of original request.
 Available named parameters are listed at the end of this section.

 Parameter expansion supports the following string manipulation formats:

-#### Substring expansion
+#### Substring extraction

     {parameter:offset:length}